shehreendheda/UDF_Python/README.md

-# User-Defined Functions in Python Functions – Getting Started
+# User-Defined Functions in Python Functions

 Functions are blocks of code that can be called when needed, take in arguments, and return outputs.
 Python has built-in functions and user-defined functions.
 In this module, you will learn how to create user-defined functions in Python.
 The module consists of a video lesson that provides an overview of the syntax and code block of user-defined functions followed by a hands-on lab that walks you through steps to define a function